-You may have muscle loss if one of your limbs appears smaller (not shorter) than the other.
-Schedule a physical exam to determine the cause of the loss.
+You should schedule an appointment with your doctor if you think you are experiencing muscle atrophy.
 Your doctor will determine what treatment you need.
 In some cases, muscle wasting can be reversed with a proper diet, exercise, or physical therapy.

 Unused muscles can waste away if you are not active.
-However, this takes time.
 Even after it begins, this type of atrophy can often be reversed with exercise and improved nutrition.

 Muscle atrophy can also happen if you are bedridden or unable to move certain body parts due to a medical condition.
-Astronauts are subject to some muscle atrophy after a few days of weightlessness.
+Astronauts, for example, can also experience some muscle atrophy after a few days of weightlessness.

 Other causes for muscle atrophy include:

-- lack of physical activity (for any reason)
+- lack of physical activity for an extended period of time

-- alcohol-associated myopathy (pain and weakness in muscles due to excessive drinking over long periods of time)
+- alcohol-associated myopathy, a pain and weakness in muscles due to excessive drinking over long periods of time

 - long-term corticosteroid therapy